heenamadan/NotificationSystem/notification-service/README.md

 2) Docker start
 3) Extract project to some <path>

-Run docker-compose file. run below command under folder: <path>\target-case\notification-service\producer
+Run docker-compose file. run below command under folder: <path>\notification-service\producer

-docker-compose up
+docker-compose up -d

 you can check docker-compose ps to show /check status of the containers